taylorhogan/goodchip/README.md

 alignment, and distributed connection density.
 One of the characteristics of Electronic Design Automation (EDA) that makes it ripe for ML is that it is a virtual world.
 We don't have to harvest X-Rays, or go around the world taking pictures of road signs.
 We can create them!
+# Motivation for ML
+EDA software as well as most engineering software is dominated by single thread execution.
+Past computational thinking, indeed the foundation of modern computer science curriculums is just countless examples of non-parallel programming.
+Determining the number of crossings of n lines is at best O(n LOG n) in time complexity.
+Most naive algorithms are O(n**2).
+The beauty of neural nets is that evaluation (inference) is constant time, and on a GPU its 100s per second, independent of the size of n.
+Why is this important.
+Almost all automation algorithms need a goal or fitness function.
+Independent of the method of searching the solution space, these algorithms need to test a solution.
+This testing is always the limiting factor in speed, thus the limiting factor is finding a good solution.
+A human does not count the crossings or calculate the congestion, he/she will look at it and can make a good decision very fast.
+This is exactly what the neural net is doing, but with much greater speed and accuracy compared to the human.
+Yes moving the problem to the GPU is expensive.
+But so many fitness functions can be run in parallel, think crossings, congestion, alignment.
+These can all be done at the same time.
+Even greater advantages can be realized if the entire optimization algorithm is moved to the GPU.
 ## Training Data Repository
 This directory contains two sets of a data.
 Once the generator has been run, they will appear.
 - A collection of images that show a set of components, pins and connections.
 The best chips have fewer crossing connections.